Westly-Bouchard/AS5047P-Board/README.md

 > ✅ Results
 >
-> I may be biased, but I've found that PCBWay is the easiest way to get boards made.
+> I may be biased, but I've found that PCBWay is easily the best way to get PCBs made.
 The quality of the silkscreen and accuracy of component placement are great.
-And, the constant updates & communications from the PCBWay team give me great confidence that my projects will succeed on the first try!
+And, the constant updates & communications from the PCBWay team give me great confidence that my projects will succeed on the first try.
 >
 > I highly recommend their services.
 And, by supporting them, you support small projects and independent designers like myself!
 <hr>